mattosaurus/ChartJSCore/README.md

 ```

 ## Usage

-ChartJSCore is a .NET Standard 2.0 library, and is compatible with all ASP.NET MVC versions that support .NET Standard 2.0 libraries.

 Once a project has been created a new Chart object can be created by using code similar to that below.
 In this example the Index method of the Home controller has been updated to generate a Chart and pass it through to the relevant view.